vathsavv56/vathsavv56/README.md

 ```

 ```
-I am a Novice dev who builds from scratch and I love tech and development
+I am a Novice dev who builds from scratch and I love tech and development currently trying out AI ML
 ```

 <a href="https://www.linkedin.com/in/vathsav-inavolu-561068368/">